 The extension outputs were designed to be able to correctly parameterize and analyze fire behavior in the simulation.
 The Fire ignition table is designed to capture the relationship between attempted FWI and number of fire ignitions for each type, for each day and year.
 The Fire event table is designed to record the fire characteristics of each individual fire event.
 The Fire landscape table is designed to summarize fire characteristics at the landscape scale.

+Day of Fire Map

+The map of ‘fire days’ tracks on which day of the year a cell burned.
+Map values equal Julian day of time step.

-Fire Severity Maps
+Fire Intensity Maps

-The map of fire severity is labeled 0 for non-active sites, 1 for active and not disturbed sites, and [fire severity + 1] for all disturbed sites.
-A map is produced for each fire time step.
+The map of fire intensity reports at which intensity (1-3) a cell burned.
+Map values: 0 = Unburned site, 1-3 = Fire intensity 1-3

-Fire Ignition Maps
+Fire Ignition Type Maps

-There are three ignition types with values: 2= Accidental; Lightning=3; Rx=4.
+There are three ignition types with values: 0 = Unburned site, 1 = Accidental; 2 = Lightning; 3 = Rx.

 Fire Ignition Log